 AMC procedure improvement

 Under the Association Agreement between the European Union and Ukraine, which has recently been ratified by all EU member states, Ukraine is committed to approximate its competition laws and enforcement practices to the EU competition rules, including as regards abuse of dominance cases.
-The draft law proposing amendments to the Competition Law in order to bring the procedural rules in compliance with the due process standards is pending review by the Parliament.
+The draft law proposing amendments to the Competition Law to bring the procedural rules in compliance with the due process standards is pending review by the Parliament.
 The proposed changes include: